Good dog! Westminster dog show gets set to pick a winner

 Each finalist represents a different canine “group,” or type, such as hounds or terriers.

-Westminster is often described as the Super Bowl of U.S. dog shows, and Winston the French bulldog aims to make it so for co-owner Morgan Fox, a defensive lineman who was just signed by the Los Angeles Chargers.

-Fox, who has also played for the Los Angeles Rams and the Carolina Panthers, tweeted his congrats to Winston after the his semifinal victory Tuesday night.
+Westminster is often described as the Super Bowl of U.S. dog shows, and Winston the French bulldog aims to make it so for co-owner Morgan Fox, a defensive lineman who was just signed by the Los Angeles Chargers and has played for the Los Angeles Rams and the Carolina Panthers.

-“Apparently I should be training with him,” added Fox, who also said he'd developed a new appreciation for what it may have been like for his parents to watch his games.
+The dog came his way from his grandmother, Sandy Fox, who has bred and shown Frenchies for years.
+Morgan Fox grew up with one and says that as he watched Winston mature, he knew the dog was a winner in both appearance and character.

+“He's a joy to be around," Fox said.
+“He always walks around with as much of a smile on his face as a dog can have."

-Winston, currently the top-ranked dog in the country, faces River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.
+Winston, currently the top-ranked dog in the country, faces Striker, a Samoyed that also made the finals last year; River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.

+After topping the canine rankings last year, Striker has lately been hitting a few dog shows “to keep his head in the game,” said handler Laura King.

+“His charisma shows when he’s showing,” and he vocally complains when he’s not, she said.

 Then there’s a Maltese that clearly is aiming for stardom: Her name is Hollywood.

-Hopefuls include Striker, a Samoyed that made it to the finals at Westminster last year and won his breed again on Wednesday morning.
-After topping the canine rankings last year, Striker has lately been hitting a few dog shows “to keep his head in the game,” said handler Laura King.

-“His charisma shows when he’s showing,” and he complains – vocally – when he’s not, she said.
+Still to be chosen Wednesday evening is one more finalist: a terrier.

-Monty, the giant schnauzer headed to the semifinals Wednesday night, is a son of the dog that won Westminster's runner-up prize in 2018.
+Monty, a giant schnauzer that made the semifinals Wednesday night but didn't advance further, is a son of the dog that won Westminster's runner-up prize in 2018.
 Classified as a working dog, Monty enjoys yard work — which, to him, means presenting a football to be thrown while handler and co-owner Katie Bernardin's husband, Adam, is mowing the lawn, she said.

-Another competitor, Ooma, had a smooth path Wednesday to the semifinals.
-She was the only Chinook that showed up.
+Another competitor, Ooma, was the only Chinook that showed up.
 The sled-pullers are the official dog of the state of New Hampshire, but they’re rare nationwide.

 “I would love to see a couple more” in the Westminster ring, said Ooma’s breeder, owner and handler, Patti Richards of West Haven, Vermont.
 “Without people who will show and breed, we’re in danger of losing our breed.”